Learn more about the grant process here at the University of Washington (UW). This page includes the following information:

 4. Award Management- GCA oversees this step which involves managing money and property, sending reports to sponsors, and following other policies.

 5. Award Close-out- GCA reconciles and closes the budget; the PI provides the sponsor with the final report.

 SAGE (System to Administer Grants Electronically) is a web-based tool used to submit funding applications for internal review and approval.
+Use SAGE to create and route eGC1s which are required for any grant or contract proposal that is submitted from the UW.
 To access SAGE, you need to be authorized in ASTRA (Access to Systems, Tools, Resources, and Applications) and have a UW NetID.
 To learn how to use SAGE (without actually submitting an application), use the training server.
 SAGE also includes:

 - SAGE Budget which helps you create an accurate budget for your grant proposal by auto-populating data from payroll and financial systems, assisting you in selecting proper rates, and calculating totals automatically.
 Access it by logging into SAGE and selecting the Budget tab.